renovate-bot/zw/community/zsh_plugin_standard.md

 The author reduced the number of global parameters in one of the projects by 21 by using an automatic conversion with Vim substitution patterns with backreferences without any problems.

-Following the [Standard Plugins Hash](#standart-plugins-hash) section, the plugin could even use a common hash name – `Plugins` – to lower the pollution even more.
+Following the [Standard Plugins Hash](#standard-plugins-hash) section, the plugin could even use a common hash name – `Plugins` – to lower the pollution even more.

-## Revision History (History Of Updates To The Document)
+## Revision History

 | Versions | Date       | Description                                                              |
 | -------- | ---------- | ------------------------------------------------------------------------ |